philliplongman/by-its-cover/README.md

 [![Code Climate](https://codeclimate.com/github/casualsubversive/by-its-cover/badges/gpa.svg)](https://codeclimate.com/github/casualsubversive/by-its-cover)
 [![Test Coverage](https://codeclimate.com/github/casualsubversive/by-its-cover/badges/coverage.svg)](https://codeclimate.com/github/casualsubversive/by-its-cover/coverage)

-By Its Cover was my final project for Launch Academy, which I am continuing to tinker with.
+By Its Cover was my final project for Launch Academy.
+I am currently rebuilding it from the ground up to show how I have advanced in the last year and a half.

 It's a Pinterest-style app for book discovery—meaning that users curate book lists of books they love, which other users can browse in a image-centric UI.